The Fiber Optic vs Copper UTP Enigma

 The Basic Comparisons

+The primary difference between copper cables and fiber optic cables is bandwidth.
 It is the elemental technologies that cause the gap in the bandwidth between fiber and copper.
-Ethernet cables use copper wires that are significantly greater in diameter, have greater attenuation and are subject to both outside and internal interference.
+Ethernet cables use copper wires that are significantly greater in diameter, have greater attenuation, and are subject to both outside and internal interference.

 The differences in bandwidth is because a copper cable uses electrons (an electrical signal) for data transmission while a fiber optic cable uses photons (light).
 Light pulses are faster than electrical pulses, so in return, fiber can transmit more bits of data per second and offer higher bandwidth over copper.